-Ryan would often look at the firelight pulsating on the faces of his friends, all of them laughing, carrying on, and he’d see the wind curl Joanna’s hair.
-He wondered if that’s what heaven was like, to be surrounded by loved ones before an eternal backdrop of beauty and grandeur.
+I would often look at the firelight pulsating on the faces of my friends, all of them laughing, carrying on, and I’d see the wind curl Joanna’s hair.
+I wondered if that’s what heaven would be like, to be surrounded by loved ones before an eternal backdrop of beauty and grandeur.

 On Sundays, after brunch, we’d often ride over to the bluffs at Westward Beach, an area few tourists visited.
 We’d sit on the ledges and drink wine we had bought in Napa Valley, while watching the sailboats rock their way to Marina Del Rey.
 Joanna would lean into me and I would kiss the top of her head and breathe in the scent of her hair.
 Sometimes, she stuck a buttercup behind her ear, just to be silly, but she looked beautiful when she did it, and I always felt that hard, aching pulse in my throat.
 Her beauty moved me, and I was overwhelmingly grateful for it."